alyyu0/artshowcase/frontend/README.md

 **TO CHECK PROGRESS IN LOCALHOST**
-IN TERMINAL, INPUT:
+- [IN TERMINAL]
+- open terminal
-1. cd frontend
+- cd frontend
-2. npm run dev
+- npm run dev